helagro/Applied-IoT/README.md

 **Setting up the Pico W:**

 To be able to deploy MicroPython code on the the Pico W, you need to first flash the MicroPython firmware to the device.
 Start by connecting the Pico W to a micro USB cable.
 While holding the BOOTSEL button, connect the other end of the cable to your computer.
 After connected, you can release the BOOTSEL button and the Pico W should appear as a USB drive on your computer.
 You can then download the MicroPython firmware from [this](https://micropython.org/download/RPI_PICO_W/) page, and copy the .uf2 file onto the Pico W drive.
 After this, the Pico W should automatically install and disconnect from you computer, after which you can unplug the cable.
 The pico W is now ready to run MicroPython code, which can be done by connecting it to the computer again, opening the PyMakr menu in Visual Studio Code, selecting ADD DEVICES and then selecting the Pico W from the list of available devices.
 Then press the connect button on the device entry, and also the `Start Development Mode` button on the project.
-Everytime you save a file in the RP2 directory now, the code will be uploaded to the Pico W. Some of the variables could not be uploaded to the repository, so you need to add them yourself.
-You need to create a file in `Applied-IoT/RP2/lib` called `env.py`.
+Everytime you save a file in the pico directory now, the code will be uploaded to the Pico W. Some of the variables could not be uploaded to the repository, so you need to add them yourself.
+You need to create a file in `Applied-IoT/pico/lib` called `env.py`.
 In this file, you need to add the following variables:
 `
 ```python
 WIFI_SSID="" # The name of your WiFi network